theKashey/react-memoize/README.md

 If `pure` prop is set ReactMemoize wil behave as PureComponent, and not update children when could not.

 ## Flow
-`getDerivedStateFromProps` gives you ability to from a new state from props, while `componentDidUpdate` enables you to react to the state changes.
+`getDerivedStateFromProps` gives you ability to derive a new state from props, while `componentDidUpdate` enables you to react to the state changes.

 __MemoizedFlow__ is `getDerivedStateFromState`.
 Following example react to the state changes, allowing